-Preferably, all orders should be finalised by 30 April 2017.
+Preferably, all orders should be finalised by 30 April 2018.

 Flasks are not available "off the shelf".
 On receipt of a firm order, flasks will be prepared specifically to meet your order.
-We expect that all orders lodged before the closing date will almost certainly be available for delivery between August and December 2017 unless you are advised otherwise upon acceptance of your order.
+We expect that all orders lodged before the closing date will almost certainly be available for delivery between August and December 2018 unless you are advised otherwise upon acceptance of your order.

-|FLASK LIST G, 2016/2017|
+|FLASK LIST H, 2017/2018|

 |Miniature Seedling Flasks